openlayers/openlayers/changelog/upgrade-notes.md

 #### Updating parameters in `ol/source/ImageWMS` and `ol/source/TileWMS`

-The `updateParams()` method will be the only way to update parameters.
+The `updateParams()` method is the only way to update WMS parameters.
 Changes made directly to the `params` object passed as a constructor option will have no effect.

 ### 7.0.0